 Following efforts to develop the budget, the County Manager presents the proposed budget to the BOCC in May, detailing the mill levy rate, taxing districts, revenue and expenditures, and specific projects and services the budget funds.

-Learn more about the proposed budget for the upcoming year and get a better understanding of key budget concepts:
+Learn more about the budget for the upcoming year and get a better understanding of key budget concepts:

 Historically, the county has adhered to the following budget principles to maintain a solid financial condition: